orbitalquark/textadept/docs/manual.md

 The GUI version of Textadept has a completely customizable menu that provides access to nearly all of the application's editing features.

 **Tip:** Textadept is largely a keyboard-driven application, so nearly every menu item has a key binding.
-For at least the GUI version in the English locale on Windows and Linux, each menu and menu item also has a unique mnemonic that can be used to activate it.
+For at least the GUI version in the English locale on Windows and Linux/BSD, each menu and menu item also has a unique mnemonic that can be used to activate it.
 For example, `Alt+E` accesses the "Edit" menu, `S` opens the "Select" sub-menu, and `L` invokes the menu item that selects the current line.

-Textadept's menu is also accessible in the form of a searchable dialog via `Ctrl+P` on Windows and Linux, `⌘P` on macOS, and `^P` in the terminal version.
+Textadept's menu is also accessible in the form of a searchable dialog via `Ctrl+P` on Windows and Linux/BSD, `⌘P` on macOS, and `^P` in the terminal version.
 (Despite the fact that the terminal version does not have a menu, it does have this dialog.)
 Typing part of the name of any command in the dialog filters the list, with spaces being wildcards.
 The arrow keys move the selection up and down.
 Pressing `Enter`, selecting `OK`, or double-clicking on a command